Person shot at Indianapolis' Riverside Park

 Police did not immediately provide additional information.

-Riverside Park has 862 acres, making it the second-largest in Indianapolis.
-The park was set aside more than 100 years ago around the turn of the 19th century to the 20th century.
+Riverside has more than 800 acres, making it the second-largest park in Indianapolis.
+The park was set aside more than 100 years ago, around the turn of the 19th century to the 20th century.
 Today, the park includes a community center, a pool, and many amenities for sports including golf.